victorialolo/Pharmaticeutical-Sales-Analysis/README.md

 ![](Phar1.png)

-The aim of this project is to exhibit my skills analyzing and visualizing the pharmaceutical data using Power BI.
+The aim of this project is to exhibit my skills in analyzing and visualizing the pharmaceutical data using Power BI.

 ## Introduction